mit-han-lab/smoothquant/README.md

 ## Abstract

 Large language models (LLMs) show excellent performance but are compute- and memory-intensive.
 Quantization can reduce memory and accelerate inference.
-However, for LLMs beyond 100 billion parameters, existing methods cannot maintain accuracy or have to rely on techniques that do not run efficiently on hardware.
-We propose SmoothQuant, a training-free, lightweight, and general-purpose post-training quantization (PTQ) solution to enable lossless 8-bit weight, 8-bit activation (W8A8) quantization for LLMs that can be implemented efficiently.
-We observe that systematic outliers appear at fixed activation channels.
-Based on the fact that weights are easy to quantize while activations are not, SmoothQuant smooths the activation outliers by migrating the quantization difficulty from activations to weights with a mathematically equivalent transformation.
-SmoothQuant enables an INT8 quantization of both weights and activations for all the GEMMs in LLMs, including OPT-175B, BLOOM-176B, and GLM-130B.
-SmoothQuant has better hardware efficiency than existing techniques using mixed-precision activation quantization or weight-only quantization.
+However, for LLMs beyond 100 billion parameters, existing methods cannot maintain accuracy or do not run efficiently on hardware.
+We propose SmoothQuant, a training-free, accuracy-preserving, and general-purpose post-training quantization (PTQ) solution to enable 8-bit weight, 8-bit activation (W8A8) quantization for LLMs.
+Based on the fact that weights are easy to quantize while activations are not, SmoothQuant smooths the activation outliers by offline migrating the quantization difficulty from activations to weights with a mathematically equivalent transformation.
+SmoothQuant enables an INT8 quantization of both weights and activations for all the matrix multiplications in LLMs, including OPT-175B, BLOOM-176B, GLM-130B, and MT-NLG 530B.
+SmoothQuant has better hardware efficiency than existing techniques.
 We demonstrate up to 1.56x speedup and 2x memory reduction for LLMs with negligible loss in accuracy.
-Thanks to the hardware-friendly design, we integrate SmoothQuant into FasterTransformer, a state-of-the-art LLM serving framework, and achieve faster inference speed with half the number of GPUs compared to FP16.
+We integrate SmoothQuant into FasterTransformer, a state-of-the-art LLM serving framework, and achieve faster inference speed with half the number of GPUs compared to FP16, enabling the serving of a 530B LLM within a single node.
 Our work offers a turn-key solution that reduces hardware costs and democratizes LLMs.

 ## Installation